schauder/schauder.github.io/_posts/2016/2016-11-12-whats-your-next-language.md

 ---

 A common recommendation for software developers is to learn a new language each and every year.
-While I considere this a little over the top, learning a new language from time to time is certainly a good idea, but what language should you pick?
+While I consider this a little over the top, learning a new language from time to time is certainly a good idea, but what language should you pick?

 As so often the answer is "It depends".